-HMRC - OT18270 - e-Determinations - Unitisation Agreements
+HMRC - OT18270 - Re-Determinations - Unitisation Agreements

 As part of the legal framework to enable this to be done a unitisation agreement is drawn up in addition to the field operating agreement.
 Unitisations do not normally take place until each party has fully explored and appraised that part of the field which lies in his block i.e. normally at about the time the Annexe B (application to the Department of Energy & Climate Change for approval of the field development) is submitted.